 As the appraisals become available they will be added to the list of downloads.

 The following consultation is available for public comment:

-Nether Yeadon Consultation Draft.
-Information is available from the Conservation Are Appraisals Documents page in the related pages section.
+Farnley Upper Moorside Consultation Draft.
+Information is available from the Conservation are Appraisals Documents page in the related pages section.